The LOVE Building - Designing Justice + Designing Spaces

 DJDS also brought in global leaders in engineering Arup, as well as Landscape Designer Azzurra Cox, to support the creation of several aesthetic designs and financial models for acquiring the capital to build the vision.

-Mixed-use Development, Adaptive Reuse (28,000 sq ft.)
+Project: Mixed-use Development, Adaptive Reuse (28,000 sq ft.)

 Client: Allied Media Projects